OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 ##### Cordova Applications

 Hybrid applications based on Cordova do not support Certificate Pinning natively, so plugins are used to achieve this.
-The most common ones are PhoneGap SSL Certificate Checker and Cordova Advanced HTTP.
+The most common one is PhoneGap SSL Certificate Checker.

 ###### PhoneGap SSL Certificate Checker